dinhthongchau/VuejsNodejs-ecommerce-web/README.md

 # **E-Commerce Project: Selling iPhone**

-This project includes a **frontend** built with Vue.js and a **backend** built with Node.js, Express, and MySQL.
+This project includes a **frontend** built with Vue.js and a **backend** built with Node.js, Express, Mailjet, and MySQL.
 Follow the instructions below to set up the application.

 Video youtube demo: https://youtu.be/BY-JZOygIGg
 ---